microsoft/service-fabric-issues/README.md

 ## Azure.com conceptual documentation comments via Disqus

-The Disqus-based comment threads on the [Service Fabric conceptual documentation][acom-docs] are the right place to report errors in the documentation itself or to report issues that occurred while following along with a given article.
+The comment threads on the [Service Fabric conceptual documentation][acom-docs] are the right place to report errors in the documentation itself or to report issues that occurred while following along with a given article.
 If the issue you're encountering turns out to be a product bug, we will transfer it to the issues list in this repo and link to it in the Disqus thread.

 ## GitHub repos for Service Fabric samples